davidlmorton/stl-ice-rink-schedules/README.md

 This creates a static website in the `docs/` folder, ready for GitHub Pages.

+The generator automatically handles cache-busting by using timestamps to version CSS/JS assets, ensuring browsers always load your latest changes while maintaining efficient caching.

 ## How It Works

 1. **Crawl4AI** intelligently crawls ice rink websites with smart content filtering optimized for AI analysis